virtustilus/health-diary/WINDOWS_PREPARE.md

 Go to settings by CTRL+, and type "PHP".
 Now turn off the line: "PHP > Suggest:Basic".

-Click CTRP+P and type next words: ">display" and open Configure Display Language by click Enter.
+Click CTRL+P and type next words: ">display" and open Configure Display Language by click Enter.
 Now it has to have "en" as default locale set and save it (CTRL+S).
 Now restart VSCode fully.

 Go to top left icon (Explorer) and click "Open Folder" button.